Truvada Lawsuit Facts

 AIDS Health Foundation Files Truvada Class Action Lawsuit

-AIDS Health Foundation (AHF), the largest global AIDS organization, helped file the class action lawsuit on behalf of Devin Martinez, Ricardo Wohler and others who purchased Truvada and other TDF drugs in May 2018.
+AIDS Health Foundation (AHF), the largest global AIDS organization, helped file a class action lawsuit against Gilead on behalf of Devin Martinez, Ricardo Wohler and others who purchased Truvada and other TDF drugs in May 2018.

 This California action is separate from the individual injury lawsuits filed by people who claim kidney or bone injuries from TDF, but it deals with similar issues.